leonawicz/rtrek/README.md

 data is accessed from external sources by API.
 A future version of `rtrek` will also include summary datasets resulting from text mining analyses of Star Trek novels.

-*Note: This package is in beta (and not just the quadrant).
-Breaking changes may occur.*

 <p style="text-align:center;">